dragonsmith/chef-newrelic/README.md

 * `node['newrelic']['apt']['distribution']` Apt disctribution option.
 * `node['newrelic']['apt']['components']` Apt components option.

 Next attributes are only for 'recipe[newrelic::install]'.
-You do not need then if you want to use LWRPs.
+You do not need them if you want to use LWRPs.

 * `node['newrelic']['license_key']` Newrelic license key to access api.
 * `node['newrelic']['enabled']` Allows "recipe[newrelic::install]" to install and configure newrelic.
 Default: `false`

 # Recipes

 ## default

 Empty recipe for you.
 Just to be sure LWRPs are accessible.